-- Information from raw material producer wheher palm oil, palm kernel oil or palm oil or palm kernel oil derivatives are included in the raw material, Appendix 3 can be used. - The producer of raw materials or the producer of the Nordic Swan Ecolabelled product must show by means of a balance calculation and / or invoices / delivery notes that the proportion of certified raw material corresponds to the amount of certified palm oil raw materials.
+- Information from raw material producer wheher palm oil, palm kernel oil or palm oil or palm kernel oil derivatives are included in the raw material, Appendix 3 can be used. - A valid RSPO CoC certificate - The producer of raw materials or the producer of the Nordic Swan Ecolabelled product must show by means of a balance calculation and / or invoices / delivery notes that the proportion of certified raw material corresponds to the amount of certified palm oil raw materials.
 Alternatively, a declaration from the producer of raw materials that all purchased palm oil raw materials are certified.